 - No Freeze - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
-Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.
+Either the token issuer or the currency holder can freeze a trust line; however, the effect is minimal when a currency holder enacts a freeze.

 The Individual Freeze feature is a setting on a trust line.
-When an issuing address enables the Individual Freeze setting, the following rules apply to the currency of that trust line:
+When an issuer enables the Individual Freeze setting, the following rules apply to the tokens in that trust line:

 - Payments can still occur directly between the two parties of the frozen trust line.